-Our Real Scientific Hemp Oil™ (RSHO™) is our award-winning pure CBD oil brand.
+Our Real Scientific Hemp Oil™ (RSHO™) is our award-winning CBD oil concentrate brand.
 Available in four different labels, RSHO™ provides 50 mg to 190 mg CBD per serving.
-RSHO™ CBD oil is also available as tinctures and liquids, capsules, edibles, vape oils, topicals, and isolate.
+RSHO™ CBD oil is also available as tinctures and liquids, capsules, vape oils, topicals, and isolate.

 Buying CBD Oil Products

 Curious to know where to buy CBD oil?
 Medical Marijuana, Inc. CBD oil products are available in health food stores, wellness shops, yoga studios, chiropractic and other health practitioners’ offices, specialized CBD stores, and more.
 You can also find Medical Marijuana, Inc. products online.
 You can get started with CBD oil supplements today through our online shop.